 Other SEO Ranking Factors

 Content: Content, Content, Content.
-Google loves to sink it’s teeth into some well written material that it can relay to the end searcher.
+Google loves to sink it's teeth into some well written material that it can relay to the end searcher.
 With the Hummingbird update, the focus is now more specifically on content that answers questions, not just tells a story.
-A typical page of content should have at least 300 words and have a low Flesch Reading Ease test score in order to be more easily digested by the reader.
+A typical page of content should have 300 words (at a minimum!) and have a low Flesch Reading Ease test score in order to be more easily digested by the reader.
 Fresh content also plays a major part in the rankings, which can be found in updates to existing pages, or in new pages or posts being put on your site regularly.

 Consistency: Google doesn't like dormant sites.
 To Google, the only way the algorithms can even know that your store is open is if your site is regularly updated.
 This tells Google that you care about your online presence and are trying to deliver a pleasurable experience to your visitors.
 This is important.